naggie/dstask/README.md

 * Keep a [github-style check list](https://help.github.com/en/articles/about-task-lists) in the markdown note of complex or procedural tasks
 * Failing to get started working?
 Start with the smallest task
 * Record only required tasks.
 Track ideas separately, else your task list will grow unboundedly!
 I keep an `ideas.md` for various projects for this reason.
-* Use a `today` tag/context to get a lot of small things done in one day
+* set `DSTASK_CONTEXT` in a `.envrc` per-project repository.
+With direnv, this allows you to automatically switch context

 # Database